Chrisfaherty/CI_PP2_SCC/README.md

     * When the choice button is selected the outcome text will say if it is a match or not,
     * If it is a match it will update the score number, and the same if it is not a match,
     * If you use all 10 chances and don't get 5 matches it will say you lost the game.
+    * User stories covered: 5

 ![This is an screenshot of the info page](docs/readme.md/features/match_game.png)

 * The Footer
     * The footer section keeps the links static at the bottom of the page,
-    * The github, linkedin & feedback links open up a new webpage when they are clicked on,
+    * The github, linkedin, feedback & faq links open up a new webpage when they are clicked on,
     * The icons were sourced and imported from font awosome,
     * To make the footer responsive for both mobile and desktop screens.
-It will stay th the bottom of your screen on mobile so you always  have access to the links
+It will stay th the bottom of your screen on mobile so you always  have access to the links,
+    * User stories covered: 3, 8, 11

 ![This is an screenshot of the footer section](docs/readme.md/features/footer.png)